flowstake/flowstake.github.io/index.md

 ### Smart Contracts for Flowstake
 * Stakeholders interacting with smart contract
-    * Flowstake - non-profit beneficiary of dontations
+    * Flowstake - non-profit organization beneficiary of donations
+    * Renat     - developer and deployer of smart contract, running the flowstake challenge
     * Donors    - participants and contributors
-    * Bridge - bridge data from GPS + attestation to smart contract
+    * Oracle    - bridge data from GPS + attestation to smart contract
     * Hacker    - malicious party

 #### Smart Contract Lifecycle
-* Ongoing Activity:
-* Completed / Accomplished:
-* Failed:
+* Lifecycle of the smart contract along its states.
+This type of application is known as a state machine: it moves from one state to the next, with specific actions being possible only at certain states.
+The allowed states are the following:
+* **Ongoing Activity:** the contract is open to all donations, while Flowstake and Party public state the challenge.
+* **Completed / Accomplished:** the smart contract learned from the Oracle that Party successfully ran the challenge.
+Flowstake can thus withdraw all donations.
+No additional donations are possible.
+This is the end state of the smart contract if the challenge is not successful.
+* **Failed:**  the smart contract learned from the Oracle that Party did not manage to run the challenge.
+Donors can withdraw their donations.
+This is the end state of the smart contract if the challenge is not successful.

+The state transitions are triggered via a call to the Oracle (leading to accomplished or failed state), and Flowstake to close the challenge after donations have been withdrawn.

 #### Smart Contract State
 * Donations lock